VictoriaMetrics/VictoriaMetrics/docs/README.md

 The following steps must be performed during the upgrade / downgrade procedure:

 * Send `SIGINT` signal to VictoriaMetrics process in order to gracefully stop it.
+See [how to send signals to processes](https://stackoverflow.com/questions/33239959/send-signal-to-process-from-command-line).
 * Wait until the process stops.
 This can take a few seconds.
 * Start the upgraded VictoriaMetrics.